 I am an Jungian analyst, experienced psychotherapist, and psychotherapy supervisor.
-I have been in private practice as a qualified psychotherapist for twenty years, .
+I have been in private practice as a qualified psychotherapist for over twenty years, .
 I also have over fourteen years experience of working in the mental health field, and consequently I have a wealth of experience to offer.

 Counselling has become something of a generic term but the therapy I offer, in both my central London and Islington practice, is generally in greater depth than most counselling generally available, and my training has been much more extensive.

 If you are interested in my Jungian analysis practice please click here.

 I work with individuals with a wide range of presenting problems such as anxiety, depression, bereavement, trauma, eating disorders, work and relationship difficulties.